Addddiii/Fake-Image-Video-Audio-Detector/README.md

 ## Summary

 This project demonstrates a practical application of machine learning for detecting AI-generated media.
-By integrating image, video, and audio analysis into a single platform, the system provides users with an accessible tool for identifying potentially manipulated content and exploring the challenges posed by modern generative AI technologies.
+By integrating image, video, and audio analysis into a single platform, the system provides users with an accessible tool for identifying manipulated content and understanding the challenges posed by modern generative AI technologies.